 The avalanche bulletin features a forecast of the avalanche danger.
 However, the very nature of forecasting means that the predictions made may prove to be incorrect.
 While the SLF makes every effort to ensure the accuracy of the website content and information and the White Risk app, it cannot accept any liability for the correctness and completeness of this content and information.

 Avalanche danger means mortal danger!
-Using the information provided by the SLF does not relieve users of their obligation to assess the avalanche situation for themselves on the ground and to act accordingly – see the disclaimer on the website www.slf.ch.
+Using the information provided by the SLF does not relieve users of their obligation to assess the avalanche situation for themselves on the ground and to act accordingly – see the disclaimer on www.slf.ch, www.whiterisk.ch and the White Risk app.

 The avalanche bulletin only reports on conditions in outlying, unsecured terrain, i.e. away from the zones secured by mountain railways/cableways or safety services and away from secured ski runs and pistes.